Combi Boiler Clearance – How Much Space Do You Need to Fit a Boiler?

 If you want to replace your old boiler with a new one, you can certainly go for the same size or a size down.
 However, be careful if you want to size down.
 You should consider how many people live in your home, the total number of radiators, the number of bathrooms, etc. A boiler that’s too small wouldn’t be able to meet your needs.

 On the other hand, if you want to purchase a new boiler and install it in a different location, you should measure the space where you want to fit it in.
 And measure it twice!
+All combi boiler dimensions are different depending on different boiler manufacturers.

 We are always here for you to help with any of your questions.
 If you’ve checked our boiler deals and would like to become a customer, you can contact us via Live Chat or email us for advice from one of our experienced engineers about whether a new boiler would fit the desired area or not.